 For example, you believe what a friend says about someone else without knowing the other person’s side of the story.
 You have all the information that makes you think whatever your friend said is true, which it is not because you did not cross-check it to be correct with the actual person.

-Question No. 29: What is stratified sampling?
+29. What is stratified sampling?
 How is it better than random sampling?

 Answer: Stratified sampling is a sampling method where the population is divided into smaller groups based on characteristics (like age, marks, gender, and income group), also called strata, and a probability sample is drawn from each group.

-Question No. 30: What type of analytics can be done with machine learning algorithms?
+30. What type of analytics can be done with machine learning algorithms?

 Answer: Predictive analytics is done using machine learning algorithms.
 It is used in many industries for automation, marketing, detection of diseases, prevention and detection of fraud, and forecasting.
 Usually, supervised machine learning techniques are used for prediction.

-Question No. 31: Mention some of the Python (or R) libraries you have used for machine learning algorithms.
+31. Mention some of the Python (or R) libraries you have used for machine learning algorithms.

 Answer: Python libraries: